Visa rules change frequently โ always verify before you book.

 Frequently Asked Questions

-No — for short tourism, US, UK, EU, Canadian, and Australian citizens enter Thailand under the visa exemption scheme without a pre-arranged visa.
-The stay length has been 60 days since July 2024, but Thailand announced plans in 2026 to reduce it toward 30 days for many nationalities, so verify the current rule before travelling.
+No โ for short tourism, US, UK, EU, Canadian, and Australian citizens enter Thailand under the visa exemption scheme without a pre-arranged visa.
+As of June 2026 the visa-free stay is still 60 days, but on 19 May 2026 the Thai Cabinet approved cutting it to 30 days for most nationalities; that change is not yet in force, so verify the current rule before travelling.